faruqem/p4/readme.md

 ##Note for the Grader

 ### Status
+* While designing the software my main focus was creating a robust foundation.
+So from the database objects, models and their relationships point of view the design is very solid.
+I don't have to change them for any new feature addition in the future.
 * The software is 95%+ ready for real life use.
 * Some system data (like report category, type, framework etc.) I used are static and may not be changed in couple  of years or never.
-So I haven't created any interface for them at this stage.
-This will be mostly handles by the seeders which are production ready.
+So I did not have to create any interface for them at this stage.
+This will be mostly handled by the seeders which are production ready.
-* While designing the software my main focus was creating a robust foundation.
-So from the database objects, models and their relationships point of view the design is very solid.
-I don't have to change them for any new future addition in the future.
 * For role based authentication, I created my own database schema (please, refer to the schema diagrams in the planning doc).
 I kept options to make it more robust in the future - database schema for the authentication section is designed keeping that in mind.
 I also kept the Laravel built in users and password_resets tables to take advantage of the Laravel built-in authentication features.
 My own role based solution wraps around that.

 ###Browsers for Testing